dsp-jetpack/JetPack/doc/deployment_guide.md

     Optional arguments include:
     * -undercloud_only = Reinstall only the Undercloud
     * -overcloud_only = Reinstall only the Overcloud
-    * -skip_dashboard_vm = Do not reinstall the Red Hat Ceph Storage Dashobard VM
+    * -skip_dashboard_vm = Do not reinstall the Red Hat Ceph Storage Dashboard VM

 7. For installation details, execute a tail command on the /auto_results/deployer.log.xxx file on the SAH node.
 For example: